psychemedia/storytelling-notes/and-the-girl-played-on.md

 Just in time.
 Around the corner, came Rhoswen.
 The footsteps she'd been following through the woods had ended.
 A bit odd...

 "Little duck!
-Little duck? did you see a young woman, and a young man, come by this way."
+Little duck?
+Oh pretty little duck, did you see a young woman, and a young man, come by this way."

 The duck said nothing, just dipped its head beneath the surface of the water.
+And ignored her.

 [Sigh...]

-Rhoswen turned round, went back to the cottage the way she'd come.
+Rhoswen... turned round, went back to the cottage, following the way she'd come.
 When she got back home, her mother, the witch, asked: "Well?
 Did you find them?

 Rhoswen replied: "I found nothing.
 I went into the forest, and followed their footprints; but then they stopped.
 And there was nothing there....
 "Nothing?"
 "Nothing,... well... a pond, and on the pond, there was a duck; but nothing else...".